 • To provide program participants with opportunities to meet current leaders and encouraging greater community involvement.

-Each class of Leadership Loveland (LL) selects a community service project as part of the learning and teambuilding experience.
-LL is soliciting proposals for projects that can be completed by May 9, 2014, and require a maximum fundraising effort by the class of $50,000.
+Each class of Leadership Loveland (LL) selects a community service project as part of the learning and team building experience.
+LL is soliciting proposals for projects that can be completed by May 9, 2015, and require a maximum fundraising effort by the class of $50,000.
 Projects must fall within one of the categories listed in this proposal application.
 LL may require additional information as part of the project selection process, including a presentation to the class and detailed project and organization budget information.
-Please complete all of the information requested below and deliver no later than September 27, 2013, to the Loveland Chamber of Commerce or by email to firstname.lastname@example.org.
+Please complete all of the information requested below and deliver no later than September 26, 2014, to the Loveland Chamber of Commerce or by email to firstname.lastname@example.org.
 See the “Class Project Guidelines.”
 Questions may be directed to Mindy McCloughan by telephone at 970-744-4791.